Savannah Cat vs Russian White: Complete Comparison (2026)

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Savannah Cat and Russian White.
 Savannah Cat has low grooming needs, while Russian White requires low maintenance.
 Professional grooming costs reflect these differences: Savannah Cat owners typically spend $0-$200 annually on grooming, compared to $0-$200 for Russian White.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
+Between professional visits, plan on regular brushing, bathing, nail care, and dental hygiene at home.
 The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these cats.

 Best for Low-Maintenance Owners